felixayot/simple_shell/README.md

 ## Usage
-First, you need to compile the shell using this `gcc` command: `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh` Then you can go ahead and run several shell commands to test the program out.
+First, you need to compile the shell using this `gcc` command: `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh` Then you can go ahead and run the program using `./hsh` with several shell commands to test the program out.
 A simple illustration has been shown below.

 The shell works like this in an interactive mode:
 ```